 Den speyghel des dodes, de hir na volgende is;|

 Alsus halet de doet uns allen, dat is wys.

 The mirror of Death that here is following;|

 Thus Death takes us all; that is certain.

 The dance of death is a reminder that even the mightiest man and the fairest maiden may in short time become a banquet for maggots: Your fat king and your lean beggar is but variable service — two dishes but to one table, as Death demonstrates to the (vain) women in the samples below on this page.

 But the dance of death is also a mirror of society.
-The 24 dancing humans represent all stations in life and anyone can find himself in the line and mirror himself in how he would react to Death and how he should have prepared himself (I say 'he' because only 2 of the 24 dancers are women).
+The long row of dancing humans represent all stations in life and anyone can find himself in the line and mirror himself in how he would react to Death and how he should have prepared himself (I say 'he' because only 2 of the 24 dancers in Lübeck are women).

 In Lübeck the mirror-metaphor is taken one step further than in any other dance of death since Lübeck itself appears twice in the background (see the notes here and here).